fdilke/scala-exps/TO-DO.md

 Add signatures and algebras over them
-Add algebraic laws (so we can define groups, rings, commutativity etc) Add constructions like: centre of a group, automorphisms of an algebra
+Add algebraic laws (so we can define groups, rings, commutativity etc) Add constructions like: centre of a group, automorphisms of an algebra Bind classes to dots, and to the sources and targets of arrows Lose the [FOO] in: foo2bar[FOO](foo.identity) shouldBe foo2bar Fix chained products

 ## Monads